Kamtapur Liberation Organisation: History

 The beginning of the Kamtapur Liberation Organisation (KLO) can be traced to the attempts of certain members of the Koch Rajbongshi people belonging to the All Kamtapur Students Union (AKSU) to organise an armed struggle for a separate Kamtapur nation.
 For this purpose, they approached the United Liberation Front of Asom (ULFA).
-The KLO came into existence on December 28, 1995.
+The KLO came into existence on 28 December 1993.

+On 26 December 2013, a bomb blast took place in Jalpaiguri district of West Bengal that killed five persons and injured five others.
+Militants of KLO are suspected to have been behind the bombing, which occurred two days ahead of the December 28, 1996 foundation day of KLO.

 Leadership and organisation

 Tamir Das alias Jibon Singha is the chairman of the KLO.
 He was arrested in October 1999 but regained control over the outfit after he was released by the Assam Police in a bid to make the other KLO cadres surrender.
 Milton Burman alias Mihir Das is the second in command of the outfit.

+Peace process

+In 2023, the leader Jibon Singha announced a formal ceasefire and the start of a peace process with the government with all the cadres staying in government provided camps or rehabilitation centres.
+The group is ready to disband after the peace agreement will be signed.
+After the peace deal was signed, a faction known as the KLO-KN, led by Wangchu and Karang Koch, broke away and continued armed insurgency.